 Mr Joseph Ogun, Director, Linkpro Consult is the College Recruitment Representative for Nigerian students.
 For further information on the appliaction process and visa appliaction process please contact Joseph who will be very happy to help you secure your place onto our International Programmes.
 Check out Linkpro webiste at www.linkproconsult.com.
 You can also view Joseph's profile below.

 Mobile: (+353) 87 7442271

 What can you do to ensure no delay with commencing employement in Ireland?

 ALL efforts should be made to obtain records of immunity to the diseases named above.
-If time allows these vaccinations should be arranged prior to coming to Ireland and results obtained.
-You can then bring a record of these reults with you to the pre-employment medical.
-If these are not available on arrival they will need to be organised in a formal way through an Occupational Health Provider.
+These vaccinations should be arranged prior to coming to Ireland and results obtained.
+You are responsible for bringing a record of these vacinnation results with you to the pre-employment medical. can then bring a record of these reults with you to the pre-employment medical.